dwbzen/music-framework/src/docs/ProductionFlow.md

   The Bb Clarinets for example will scale C6 to C7.

 * Have not tested for time signatures other than 4/4.
 * Chordal texture implementation is incomplete.
-This includes Standard16RhythmScaleFactory which needs to be factored to use same base units as Monophonic16StandardRhythmScaleFactory.
+* The correct key is not selected for transposing instruments when the score.key is not C-Major.